williamseipp/notes/study_guide.md

 ------------------------------------------------------------------------------
 # gsub
-modifies self with every occurence of the given pattern replaced
+returns a copy of self with all occurence of the given pattern replaced

 pets = 'cat cat dog'
 pets.sub('cat', 'fish')